My video review:

 The headphone drivers have an impedance on 32 Ohms, no sensitivity numbers were given but from my own experience they are quite easy to drive, nothing too serious, any headphone jack will work with them.
 To push those drivers Neodymium magnets were used for the best results.

-Second interesting fact is that MW65 are using the advanced aptX-HD to boost the wireless audio bitrate to 576 Kb/s at up to 24 bit/48 kHz, a nice improvement over the aging SBC, AAC and over the regular aptX.
+Second interesting fact is that MW65 are using the advanced aptX-LL to boost the wireless audio bitrate to 384 Kb/s - a nice improvement over the aging SBC, AAC.
 The only downside I see in terms of wireless tech is the use of Bluetooth version 4.2 instead of the newest 5.0, the newest one should improve the range.

 M&D also developed the feed-forward and feed-back (hybrid) Active Noise Cancelation (ANC for short) technology and MW65 is their first model to receive it.
 It all was possible by using a beamforming noise reduction mic array, I counted 5 mics but I know that just one mic is used for Google Assistant and making calls, so the rest 4 are used for the ANC tech.
 It has 3 positions: ANC high – basically the most battery intensive setting that will block maximum amount of noise.
 ANC low will block less noise but will extend the battery life and ANC off will extend the battery life even more and the headphones will rely on the passive noise attenuation by the leather pads and the closed design.